desanker/globalnap/manuscript.md

 1. Introduction to the Global Open NAP initiative

+2. Developing a master collection of systems of systems for adaptation planning

-2. The Global Open NAP
+3. The Global Open NAP

-3. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas
+4. Developing climate change scenarios that capture impact climate change hazards at all scales, beyond conventional downscaled results for local areas

-4. Lessons learned from COVID-19 for climate change risk assessment and management
+5. Lessons learned from COVID-19 for climate change risk assessment and management

-5. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers
+6. PEG ME Version 2.0: M&E ... how to enrich empirical indices with model context about the evolution of the numbers

-6. A continuous integration approach in producing living documents: The always up-to-date NAP
+7. A continuous integration approach in producing living documents: The always up-to-date NAP